 - Prerequisites: None

-This certification focuses on the core AWS services, like Identity and Access Management (IAM), Virtual Private Cloud (VPC), S3, and EC2.
-Studying these core services will give you a good understanding of AWS's approach to security, networking, data storage, and compute capability.
-Learn More >
+The CSA – Associate certification focuses on the core AWS services, like Identity and Access Management (IAM), Virtual Private Cloud (VPC), S3, and EC2.
+Studying these core services will give you a good understanding of how AWS approaches security, networking, data storage, and compute capability.

 AWS Certified Developer – Associate